Strawberries

 making on the new planter box.
 Those are the $3. solar

-lights you can buy at any Wal-Mart for your size comparisons.
+lights you can buy at any Wal-Mart for your size comparison

 Amazing what the 4 ORMUS plants have done!